svikashk/agile/agile/kanban-what-are-kanban-boards.md

 parent: Kanban - An Introduction | Agile Library
 parent_page_title: Kanban
 nav_order: 1
-description: Best practices and tutorials on Agile
+description: Kanban Board is an agile project management tool that helps you visualize the work and track its progress.
+Learn more about Kanban Boards.
 permalink: kanban/what-are-kanban-boards/
 author: Vidarth Jaikrishnan
 Date: September 18, 2019
 publisher: Zepel
 ---

-## What are Kanban Boards
+# What are Kanban Boards
 {: .fs-9 .no_toc }

 The first principle of Kanban is to visually track every item of work through the entire process.
 This applies to software or any other item of work that has to move through various stages to completion.